 While no indoor space can perfectly mitigate the risk of airborne transmission we have several factors in our building that help us mitigate risk:

-- Doors outside are left open to help us recirculate air
+- Doors outside will be left open to recirculate air, weather permitting

 What if the service fills up?